m4sterbunny/rtd-gcp-cloud/source/pages/api.rst

 What is an REST API?
 ====================

-Representational state transfer

-The majority of RESTful APIs, if not all, use HTTP as a transport layer.
+Representational state transfer -- the majority of RESTful APIs, if not all, use HTTP as a transport layer.
 Understandable choice, being that the infrastructure, servers, and client libraries for HTTP are widely available already.
 SMTP serves just as well, among others.

 Many not RESTFull APIs also use HTTP for the same reason.

 .. topic:: hint